 Our Churchill and Southern Manitoba birding tour begins with arrival in Winnipeg and check-in at our hotel.
 We meet for dinner to discuss the adventure ahead and perhaps go birding for a couple of hours before retiring.
 Night in Winnipeg.

-Day 5: Whitewater Lake and transfer to Riding Mountain NP
+Day 5: Whitewater Lake to Riding Mountain National Park

 Days 6 - 7: Riding Mountain National Park